lanejames35/sas-direct-age-standardization/README.md

 ```
 %ageStandardize(
     data=studyData,
-    ageVariable=age,
+    ageVariable=ageGroup,
     numerator=events,
     denominator=pop
 )
 ```

 **Note** that we didn't specifiy a standard population.
 This macro uses the 2011 Canadian Population as the default.
 To use something else, create a dataset of population totals using a numeric single-year age.
 Then add the `standardPopulation` parameter in the macro call to refenence the new dataset.
-Finally, specifiy the column containing the population totals using the `standardPopulationAgeVariable` parameter.
+Specifiy the column containing the population totals using the `standardPopulationCountVariable` parameter and the column containing the single-year age groups using `standardPopulationAgeVariable` parameter.